jakartaee/jaf-api/README.md

 These snapshot releases have received only minimal testing, but may provide previews of bug fixes or new features under development.

-For example, you can download the jakarta.activation.jar file from the JAF 1.2.2-SNAPSHOT release [here](https://oss.sonatype.org/content/repositories/snapshots/com/sun/activation/jakarta.activation/1.2.2-SNAPSHOT/).
+For example, you can download the jakarta.activation.jar file from the Jakarta Activation 1.2.2-SNAPSHOT release [here](https://oss.sonatype.org/content/repositories/snapshots/com/sun/activation/jakarta.activation/1.2.2-SNAPSHOT/).
 Be sure to scroll to the bottom and choose the jar file with the most